Can I just come to visit the War Hostel without staying there?

 What does a typical stay in the War hostel look like?

 You arrive, explore all rooms, have a look at all images, newspapers, artifacts, talk to me and ask me any questions about the war, post war or anything you are interested in.
 I guide you through everything.
-Everything is optional, so you can collect water the easy or the hard way, same with firewood, you can cook yourself some war food, you can take a war shower, wash your clothes by hand, explore our museum, take a trip to the frontline or city to see the damage from the war and so on and so forth.
-But one of the most interesting experiences is for you to just be in the war hostel and take it all in.
+All of the activities are optional, you can explore our museum, take a trip to the frontline or city to see the damage from the war and so on and so forth.
+But one of the most interesting experiences is for you to just be in the War Hostel and take it all in.

 Are you really war survivors?